ktor-doc-jp/ktor-doc-jp/advanced/utilities.md

 ).formUrlEncode()
 ```

-You can also construct it from a `Parameters` instance, that you can instantiate by using the `Parameters.build` builder, and then calling the `formUrlEncode` extension,
-or with the `parametersOf()` builder method:
+You can also construct it from a `Parameters` instance that you can instantiate by using the `Parameters.build` builder and then calling the `formUrlEncode` extension, or with the `parametersOf()` builder method:

 ```kotlin
 Parameters.build {